Team Portal Login Client Login

 Consider making the necessary modifications at home to ensure safety and accessibility.
 This may involve installing handrails, ramps, grab bars or anything else that can help the person move safely around their home.

 Removing tripping hazards and creating a clutter-free space can reduce the risk of falls.
 Consider investing in mobility aids like walkers or fall alarms to help the individual regain or maintain their independence.
-We have a helpful guide on choosing fall alarms for elderly people
+We have a helpful guide on choosing fall alarms for elderly people.

 Remember that a sudden loss of mobility can be emotionally challenging.
 Offer emotional support and encouragement to your elderly relative as they adapt to their new circumstances.
 Consider involving them in social activities and hobbies that accommodate their new mobility level to help maintain their quality of life.